Sapphire Value, Price, and Jewelry Information

 Pink Sapphire or Ruby?

 There is some disagreement about the distinction between pink sapphires and rubies.
 Some authorities classify only corundum gems with a dominant red hue as ruby.
-Others consider any red corundum, including pink, which is a light tone of red, to be ruby.
+Others consider any red corundum to be ruby, including pink, which is a light tone of red.

 What is a Padparadscha Sapphire?

 Debates over colors and definitions extend to padparadscha sapphires, too.
 Subjective descriptions of these "lotus-colored" sapphires include "sunset," "peach," and "salmon."
 The preferred color qualities range from a light to medium-tone orange-pink to pink with a slight orange hue to orange with a slight pinkish hue to a more deeply saturated orange-pink.
 These preferences also vary between consumers from Eastern and Western countries.